What is UC Davis Youth Programs?

 - Learn and develop FRIENDSHIP SKILLS

-- Help each camper develop an affinity for his or her ENVIRONMENT and COMMUNITY
+- Help each camper develop an affinity for their ENVIRONMENT and COMMUNITY

 - Provide opportunities to take RESPONSIBILITY and foster INDEPENDENCE